zigomir/rubber_ring/README.md

 ### Assets (stylesheets and javascripts)

 You can use, like in any other new Rails application, [Sprockets directives](https://github.com/sstephenson/sprockets#the-directive-processor) to include assets to your app.
 Please remove `//= require jquery` and `//= require jquery_ujs` from `application.js` because `rubber ring` is already including `jquery` which you can reuse in your pages as well.

-## Editors

-Login (`/rubber_ring`) with password which was set by developer in the install stage.

-Editing content is easy as clicking inside green boxes and start editing.
-Some fields can be duplicated with a double mouse click and removed with middle mouse click.
-Developer decides what can be duplicable/repeatable and what not.

-For changing images click on `Image manager` in the upper menu.
-Drag&Drop the image you need to drop zone.
-After uploading the image you can drag and drop it on the image you wanted to change.
-Image will be automatically resized to the size that was set by developer or page designer.

-## Build and publish your pages

-`Preview` option in the menu will output entire page to `public/build` directory. `Publish` will also build current page and it will also upload it to your production server.

-## So this is OK for static HTML sites, what about dynamic ones?
-You can of course integrate Rubber Ring with your Rails application as well and use it only for site content editing.
-But then you won't need `preview` and `publish` features.

 ## Philosophy